Comprehensive introduction to Berlin, one of Europe’s most remarkable cities

 Prussia - How many reactions can a name conjure up in the Anglo-Saxon imagination?
-In this particular case surely some of the most frequently mentioned include Frederick the Great and his role both as military genius and patron of the arts; Bismarck and the creation of a German Empire; the family links between the Prussian and British royal families; the militaristic traditions which propelled Germany into two World Wars and their horrific consequences?
+In this case, surely some of the most frequent include Frederick the Great (his role both as military genius and patron of the arts); Bismarck and the creation of a German Empire; the family links between the Prussian and British royal families; the militaristic traditions which propelled Germany into two World Wars and their horrific consequences?

 While these themes will form part of the historic framework for our visit to Berlin, in contrast to these often tragic events there is a parallel and happier story, above all the reunification of the two Germanys after the collapse of Communism and the fall of the Berlin Wall.
 Indeed, it is Berlin, more than any other city, which has demonstrated Germany’s resilience, its acknowledgement of its past and its faith in the future, expressed through a commitment to the human spirit in all its forms.
 Thus, the great cultural traditions of German music, literature and the visual arts will be with us at all times – a descant to our theme.